Communities for Afghans phase 2: policy document

 SMP: Strategic Migration Partnership.
 SMPs are local government led partnerships funded by, but independent of, the Home Office, whose role is to coordinate and support delivery of national programmes in asylum and refugee schemes as well as agreed regional and devolved migration priorities

 Sponsor Group: An individual or group individuals with access to the necessary resources to facilitate sponsorship of Afghan arrivals.
-The group is not determined by a set number of members, only by the ability to provide the necessary infrastructure required to source accommodation, funding, and support for Afghan arrivals.
+The group should be made up of a minimum of 6 members, who together can provide the necessary infrastructure required to source accommodation, funding, and support for Afghan arrivals.
+The group will be led by a Lead Sponsor (see definition above).